hugoledoux/startinpy/docs/howitworks.md

 In the figure, notice that there are 5 finite triangles (126, 236, 346, 456, 516), but the data structure actually stores 5 extra infinite triangles (102, 150, 540, 304, 203).
 Those are adjacent to the 5 edges on the boundary of the convex hull of the dataset.
+You can conceptualise the triangulation has being embedded on a sphere, and the infinite vertex is on the other side.

 ## Some examples of the data structure and infinity